MESS+: Dynamically Learned Inference-Time LLM Routing in Model Zoos with Service Level Guarantees: Performance Analysis

 The proof of \Cref{theorem:optimality_bound} includes \textit{key novel steps} to capture the joint effect of per-request optimization in \eqref{eq:per-request-optimization}, the error of the request satisfaction predictor, and the additional cost incurred due to exploration for training the predictor.
 The latter two aspects do not exist in the framework in~\cite{neely2022stochastic}.
 In particular, we first bound the drift-plus-penalty expression and obtain a term $\Expectbracket{Q_t}\cdot \Expect\big[ \max_m\{\,\abs{\hat{s}_{m,t} - s_{m,t}}\}\big]$ in the bound.
 Then, we further bound the prediction error $\Expect\big[ \max_m\{\,\abs{\hat{s}_{m,t} - s_{m,t}}\}\big]$ using SGD convergence analysis while considering properties of the cross-entropy loss \eqref{eq:cross-entropy}, where the number of SGD steps for predictor training (Line~\ref{alg-line:sgd} of \Cref{algo:messplus}) is related to the exploration probability $p_t=\mathcal{O}(\sfrac{1}{\sqrt[4]{t}})$.
 We also incorporate the cost overhead for exploration that is $\mathcal{O}(\sfrac{M}{\sqrt[4]{T}})$.
 Combining these and using the average queue length bound in \Cref{theorem:max_queue_length}, we obtain the result.

 We have several important observations from \Cref{theorem:optimality_bound}.
 First, combining with \Cref{theorem:max_queue_length}, we can confirm that $V$ controls the trade-off between cost optimality and constraint satisfaction, where a larger $V$ boosts cost optimality but slows down constraint satisfaction, and vice versa.
-Second, the cost optimality gap depends on $F_\mathrm{min}$, which is the minimum loss that can be obtained for training the request satisfaction predictor.
+Second, the cost optimality gap depends on $M F_\mathrm{min}$, where we recall that $M$ is the number of LLMs in the zoo and $F_\mathrm{min}$ is the minimum loss that can be obtained for training the request satisfaction predictor.
 When the predictor is capable, $F_\mathrm{min}$ is small, which is what we also observe in the experiments in \Cref{sec:experiments}.
-Finally, in the case where $F_\mathrm{min}=0$, when we choose $V=\sqrt{T}$, we can observe from Theorems~\ref{theorem:max_queue_length} and \ref{theorem:optimality_bound} that MESS+ guarantees both cost optimality and SLA satisfaction as $T\rightarrow\infty$.
+Finally, when we choose $V=\sqrt{T}$, we can observe from Theorems~\ref{theorem:max_queue_length} and \ref{theorem:optimality_bound} that, as $T\rightarrow\infty$, MESS+ guarantees full SLA satisfaction and approximate cost optimality up to $M F_\mathrm{min}$, i.e., the minimum loss of the predictor times the number of LLMs in the zoo.